 - people come from all different cultures and backgrounds,

 - have different food and lifestyle choices.

 - Their income and life circumstances also affect their food and physical activity choices.

 Which type of calcium is best for osteoporosis?

 That being said, it is evident that there is no one answer that fits all.
 However, when it comes to osteoporosis, the first thing you need to do is find out how much calcium you should be getting every day, in order to reduce the risks of and effects of this devastating bone-thinning disease.
 (Source)

 The amount you require depends on your gender and age.
-Then you should determine if you are, in fact, getting enough calcium and vitamin D from the foods that you are eating every day.
+Then you should determine if you are getting enough calcium and vitamin D from the foods that you are eating every day.
 There are online calculators that you can use to determine these levels.

-And even if the math you do shows that you are consuming enough, if you have certain health conditions such as Crohn’s, you should speak to your doctor for advice because you may not be absorbing what you are consuming.
+And even if the math you do shows that you are consuming enough, if you have certain health conditions such as Crohn’s, you should speak to your doctor for advice.
+You may not be absorbing well what you are consuming.

-Furthermore, if you eat a lot of salty foods, drink cola, or a lot of caffeinated beverages or sweets, you may need even more calcium to make up the difference in calcium loss from your bones that these items can cause.
+If you eat a lot of salty foods, drink cola, or a lot of caffeinated beverages or sweets, you may need even more calcium to make up the difference in calcium loss from your bones that these items cause.

 Do Calcium Supplements Help Osteoporosis?